Maersk Air: Establishment

 The establishment of the airline was approved by the group in 1969.
-The airline aimed at ad hoc charter with aircraft in the 50-seat market, and perhaps securing the rights to fly regional scheduled flights to smaller domestic airports.
-To secure a running organization, Maersk bought Falck Air on 21 February 1969 from the Falck Group.
-At the time Falck Air operated a fleet of two de Havilland Herons and two Hawker Siddeley HS 748 aircraft and a hangar at Copenhagen Airport, Kastrup.
+The airline aimed at a charter market with aircraft in the 50-seats range, and perhaps securing the rights to fly regional schedules to small domestic airports.
+To secure an organization already running, Maersk bought Falck Air on 21 February 1969 from the Falck Group.
+At that time Falck Air operated a fleet of two de Havilland Herons and two Hawker Siddeley HS 748s aircraft and had a hangar at Copenhagen Airport, Kastrup.
 The Herons allowed Maersk to commence services from Copenhagen to Stauning Airport, a route taken over from Cimber Air.
 Meanwhile, the airline had ordered three Fokker F27 Friendships, the first which was delivered on 9 December.
 Operations to Odense Airport commenced on 26 December.

 The new airline, Maersk Air I/S was officially incorporated on 1 January 1970.
-The same day it took over the assets in Falk Air along with its air operator's certificate, concessions and the operational responsibility for the HS-125.
-The initially scheduled operations consisted of five daily trip pairs from Copenhagen to Odense Airport, and two daily pairs to Stauning Airport.
+The same day it took over the assets in Falck Air along with its air operator's certificate (AOC), concessions and the operational management of the HS-125.
+The initial scheduled operations consisted of five daily trip pairs from Copenhagen to Odense Airport, and two daily pairs to Stauning Airport.
 Norwegian-American Finn Rassmussen Ryssdal was hired as the airline's first director.
 He held the position for two years until he was replaced by another Norwegian, Johan Paus, former CEO of Scanair.
-As part of the establishment, Maersk entered the travel agency industry.
+As part of the build up, Maersk entered the travel agency industry.
 Originally named Maersk Air Rejsebureau, was later named Maersk Travel.